SamHennessy/golive-example/README.md

 - Add a structured logger like ZeroLog?
 - Global stats?
 E.g. active sessions, messages in and out, memory usage, etc.
 - Use Pub Sub to show server pushed updates
+- Get users local for clock
+- Start and stop clock (play pause button?)
+- Mark all done
+- Delete
+- Delete all
+- Change task
+- Make layout work on mobile

 ### More Apps